The TRENDnet TEW-830MDR2K AC2200 Wi-Fi Mesh System is a curious case.

 In return, it only works locally.
 You can’t use the app when you’re out and about.
 By the way, the EnGenius ESR580’s app has the same design, but you can use it to manage your home network remotely.

 As for the setup process, it’s a no-brainer.
 You need to follow the onscreen instruction to connect the phone to the router unit’s default Wi-Fi network (printed on its underside).
 There’s also a QR code to simplify the task.
 After that, it’s the usual routine of creating an admin account and the Wi-Fi network.

 Once the router is finished, you can add the second (or third) unit to form a mesh.
 And now the web interface is also available.
 In all, I was able to get the mesh up and running in less than 10 minutes.

 Primitive, beta-like web interface; spartan feature set, network settings

 It’s important to note that you need the web interface to manage most settings of the system.
-In fact, if you hit the “Advanced” section of the mobile app, that will take you to the Interface itself.
-The irony is you can’t really use the interface on a phone’s screen — it’s not mobile-friendly.
+If you hit the “Advanced” section of the mobile app, that will take you to the interface itself.
+The irony is you can’t use the interface on a phone’s screen — it’s not mobile-friendly.

 But from any connected computer, you can reach the interface by pointing a browser to the router’s IP address, which, by default, is 192.168.10.1.

-The interface is quite primitive and includes a lot of little issues.
+The interface is relatively primitive and includes a lot of minor issues.
 Here’re some that I experienced: